AdguardTeam/KnowledgeBase/docs/adguard-for-android/overview.md

     :::

-    f. *Remove X-Client-Data header*  This feature prevents Google Chrome from sending its version and modifications information to Google domains (including DoubleClick and Google Analytics)
+    f. *Remove X-Client-Data header*.
+This feature prevents Google Chrome from sending its version and modifications information to Google domains (including DoubleClick and Google Analytics)

- 5. **Extreme** (formerly known as *Ultimate*)
+ 3. **Extreme** (formerly known as *Ultimate*)

     a. *Block trackers*.
 This feature uses *AdGuard Tracking Protection filter* to protect you from online counters and web analytics tools